Updated

 - Add the squash to the casserole dish, then pour the melted butter, broth, and syrup over the squash.3½ cups butternut squash, 4 tablespoons unsalted butter, 1 cup low-sodium chicken broth, ¼ cup pure maple syrup

-- Add salt, pepper, and herbs (if using).½-1 teaspoon coarse kosher salt, Chopped fresh parsley or thyme, ½ teaspoon ground black pepper
+- Add salt, pepper, and herbs (if using).½-1 teaspoon coarse kosher salt, chopped fresh parsley or thyme, ½ teaspoon ground black pepper

 - Loosely cover and bake 15 minutes.

-- Top with crumbled feta cheese if desired and serve hot.Crumbed feta cheese
+- Top with crumbled feta cheese if desired and serve hot.crumbed feta cheese

 Becky’s Tips

-- Note: Half the squash is used in this recipe.
+- Half the squash is used in this recipe.
 If using the entire squash, add ½ cup more broth and ⅓ cup syrup.

 Nutrition information is automatically calculated, so should only be used as an approximation.